Location: Rural Nigeria

 The Green Village Electricity (GVE) project is a rural electrification scheme designed to provide clean and reliable energy to off-grid rural communities in Nigeria based on a Pay-As-You-Go (PAYG) revenue collection system.

 REPP is providing funding and access to long-term debt to help build the project into a sustainable business that can attract funding from private sector financial markets, while at the same time contributing towards its own objective of transforming the energy sectors in target countries.
+To date, REPP’s support has enabled ESIAs to be carried out on 24 of the sites.

 Proving the business model and viability of the project is expected to then attract international investors interested in developing the small-scale renewable energy sector in Nigeria.